Why Are Fossil Fuel Pipelines Bad for Our Climate and Communities?

 Five years after the first spirit camps rose on Standing Rock, the fight to shut down the Dakota Access Pipeline has become a nationwide movement, with Indian Country and water protectors across the globe uniting against a destructive status quo.

-The Standing Rock Sioux, represented by Earthjustice, and other tribes have been pursuing an injunction to cease operation of the pipeline.
+The Standing Rock Sioux, represented by Earthjustice, and other tribes pursued an injunction to cease operation of the pipeline.
 In April 2021, the Biden administration decided to allow the oil to continue flowing while the government conducts a court-ordered environmental review.
-We are continuing to put pressure on the administration to permanently shutter Dakota Access Pipeline.

 Line 5 Pipeline